cyclus/cyclus.github.com/source/user/input_specs/control.rst

   * explicit_inventory (optional, once) - boolean specifying whether or not to create the :ref:`ExplicitInventory <explicit-inv-table>` table in the database.
-Because this significantly impacts simulation performance, it is deactivated by defaul.
+Because this significantly impacts simulation performance, it is deactivated by default.

   * explicit_inventory_compact (optional, once) - boolean specifying whether
     or not to create the :ref:`ExplicitInventoryCompact
     <explicit-inv-compact-table>` table in the database.
 Because this
-    significantly impacts simulation performance, it is deactivated by defaul.
+    significantly impacts simulation performance, it is deactivated by default.

   * dt (optional, once) - the duration of a single time step in seconds.
 If omitted, a default value of 1/12 of a year is used (i.e. 2,629,846